 Bio content provided by individual

-Brinda Guha has been learning Indian Classical Kathak dance for over 20 years with Kalamandir of NJ from her mother, Smt.
-Malabika Guha.
-She has been invited to perform solo throughout the US and has done solo and group performances in England and India.
-She has been in a number of dance dramas produced by Malabika Guha and in 2005 wrote and directed her own dance production entitled RISE, based on the poems of Maya Angelou and Langston Hughes.
+Brinda Guha has been learning Indian Classical Kathak dance for over 20 years with Kalamandir of NJ from her mother, Malabika Guha.
+She has traveled to India, England, and Spain to perform.
+In 2005, Brinda directed her own dance production entitled RISE, based on the poems of Maya Angelou and Langston Hughes.

 Based on the core of the Contemporary Indian style lies the fusion of the intricacies of classical Indian dance: footwork, expression, and hand movements, with targeted exercises to provide for a fulfilling and fresh contemporary dance routine at the end of every class.